MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 Enabling the **Configure the pre-boot recovery message and URL** policy setting allows you to customize the default recovery screen message and URL to assist customers in recovering their key.

-Once you enable the setting you have three options:
+Once you enable the setting, you have three options:

 -   If you select the **Use default recovery message and URL** option, the default BitLocker recovery message and URL will be displayed on the pre-boot recovery screen.
 -   If you select the **Use custom recovery message** option, type the custom message in the **Custom recovery message option** text box.
 The message that you type in the **Custom recovery message option** text box will be displayed on the pre-boot recovery screen.
 If a recovery URL is available, include it in the message.
 -   If you select the **Use custom recovery URL** option, type the custom message URL in the **Custom recovery URL option** text box.
 The URL that you type in the **Custom recovery URL option** text box replaces the default URL in the default recovery message, which will be displayed on the pre-boot recovery screen.

 > **Important:**  Not all characters and languages are supported in the pre-boot environment.
-We strongly recommended that you verify the correct appearance of the characters that you use for the custom message and URL on the pre-boot recovery screen.
+We strongly recommend that you verify the correct appearance of the characters that you use for the custom message and URL on the pre-boot recovery screen.
 >
-> **Important:**  Because you can alter the BCDEdit commands manually before you have set Group Policy settings, you cannot return the policy setting to the default setting by selecting the **Not Configured** option after you have configured this policy setting.
-To return to the default pre-boot recovery screen leave the policy setting enabled and select the **Use default message** options from the **Choose an option for the pre-boot recovery message** drop-down list box.
+> **Important:**  Because you can alter the BCDEdit commands manually before you have set group policy settings, you cannot return the policy setting to the default setting by selecting the **Not Configured** option after you have configured this policy setting.
+To return to the default pre-boot recovery screen, leave the policy setting enabled and select the **Use default message** options from the **Choose an option for the pre-boot recovery message** drop-down list box.

-### <a href="" id="bkmk-secboot"></a>Allow Secure Boot for integrity validation
+### <a href="" id="bkmk-secboot"></a>Allow secure boot for integrity validation

-This policy controls how BitLocker-enabled system volumes are handled in conjunction with the Secure Boot feature.
-Enabling this feature forces Secure Boot validation during the boot process and verifies Boot Configuration Data (BCD) settings according to the Secure Boot policy.
+This policy controls how BitLocker-enabled system volumes are handled in conjunction with the secure boot feature.
+Enabling this feature forces secure boot validation during the boot process and verifies Boot Configuration Data (BCD) settings according to the secure boot policy.

 <table>
 <colgroup>